 The next step in starting an African violet from seed is to carefully and evenly spread the seeds over the growing medium.
 This can be difficult, as the seeds are very small but do the best that you can to spread them evenly.

-After you have spread the African violet seeds, they do not need to be covered with more growing medium.
-They are so small that covering them even with a small amount of peat moss can bury them too deeply.
+After you have spread the African violet seeds, they don’t need to be covered with more growing medium; they are so small that covering them even with a small amount of peat moss can bury them too deeply.

 Use a spray bottle to lightly mist the top of the peat moss and then cover the container in plastic wrap.
 Place the container in a bright window out of direct sunlight or under fluorescent lights.
 Make sure the peat moss stays moist and spray the peat moss when it starts to dry out.

-The African violet seeds should germinate in 1-9 weeks.
+The African violet seeds should germinate in one to nine weeks.

-The African violet seedlings can be transplanted to their own pots when the largest leaf is about a half inch wide.
-If you need to separate seedlings that are growing too close together, you can do this when the African violet seedlings have leaves that are about a 1/4 of a inch wide.
+The African violet seedlings can be transplanted to their own pots when the largest leaf is about 1/2 inch (1 cm.) wide.
+If you need to separate seedlings that are growing too close together, you can do this when the African violet seedlings have leaves that are about 1/4 inch (6 mm.) wide.